RESTRICTIONS

 Microsoft does not formally document the correspondence of restriction IDs to registry values, but some of the registry values are documented.

-But how are restrictions ever set or cleared?
-They can have user-interface support or they can be documented.
+But the SHRestricted function only reads the values.
+To set or clear a restriction requires either user-interface support or documented support for accessing the corresponding registry value.
 Many actually were documented in the Technical Reference to the Windows 2000 Registry, as included with the Windows 2000 Resource Kit, though neither it nor any updating (such as the Windows Server 2003 Resource Kit Registry Reference) has been published with the MSDN Library for many years.
+In the list below, any registry value that is not documented in either of those more-or-less accessible registry references or in some Microsoft Knowledge Base article is highlighted yellow.

 User Interface